Actian Zen v13 Licensing Primer

 If you are upgrading from an older version of PSQL v12 Server or PSQL Vx Server 12, you may be eligible for an upgrade discount.
 (Upgrades are not available for the Workgroup Engines, or from PSQL v11 or older.)
 You are eligible to upgrade to the SAME base license count you have today, or to the NEXT USER COUNT HIGHER.

 However, you can ONLY upgrade to the "base" licenses of 6U, 10U, 20U, 35U, 50U, 100U, 250U and 500U.
 You cannot use an upgrade discount from or towards a UCI.
 While you cannot upgrade your user count increases, moving to the next higher size allows you to up-size your engine when you upgrade, often for a substantial savings.

-Note that Zen Vx Server 13 upgrades are allowable from PSQL Vx Server 12, Zen v13, and PSQL v12 licenses.
+Note that Zen Cloud Server 13 upgrades are allowable from PSQL Vx Server 12, Zen v13, and PSQL v12 licenses.
 When upgrading from the "mainline" products, only specific upgrade combinations are allowed.
-For example, a 6U or 10U license can only upgrade to a Vx Small license.
+For example, a 6U or 10U license can only upgrade to a Cloud Server Small license.
 Please check the price sheets for more details on allowable upgrade configurations.